Esri/i3s-spec/docs/1.7/mesh.cmn.md

 # mesh

 Mesh object.
 Mesh geometry for a node.
+Clients have to use the `resource` identifiers written in each node to access the resources.
+While content creator may choose to match `resource` with the node id this is not required by the I3S specification and clients should not make this assumption.

 ### Related: